artisJIANG/getdata-019/README.md

 # getdata-019
 Repository for Coursera course Getting and Cleaning Data.
-See README.md files in individual folders.
+Artis 2015-0401